Abdullah-Alsalhi/world-cup/README.md

 # World cup | Qatar 2022 app

-## This app represents standings , matches [finished - scheduled - in play] and todays matches.
+## This app represents standings , matches [finished - scheduled - in play] ,todays matches and top 10 scorers of the competition.